a-sit-plus/warden-supreme/docs/docs/glossary.md

     - **App Attestation** — A statement about the app (e.g., unmodified app, signed by the developer, running on an unmodified OS).
 - **Attestation Statement** — The platform-generated attestation payload (Android: X.509 chain with KeyDescription; iOS: App Attest payload).
 - **Attestation Object (iOS)** — Apple’s App Attest CBOR structure (`authenticatorData`, `attStmt`, `x5c`) returned by `attestKey`.
-- **Attestation Proof** — The transport container sent to the server, typically a CSR carrying the attestation statement payload.
+- **Attestation Proof** — The authenticated transport sent to the server: either a signed CSR or a hash-bound unsigned TBS CSR carrying the attestation statement payload.
+- **Proof of Possession** — Evidence that the client can use the private key corresponding to a public key.
+Warden Supreme obtains this from the CSR signature in `DataAuthentication.Signature` mode.
+Hash mode deliberately omits it.
+- **Data Authentication** — *(In the context of Warden Supreme!)* The challenge-selected mechanism binding TBS CSR contents to the ceremony: a CSR signature, or a digest incorporated into the platform attestation nonce.
 - **Challenge / Nonce** — A server‑generated, unpredictable byte string used exactly once to guarantee freshness and prevent replay.
 Android embeds it in the attestation extension; iOS mixes it into the attestation nonce via `clientDataHash` (see [Android Key Attestation]({{ links.android_key_attestation }}), [Attestation Object Validation Guide]({{ links.ios_attestation_validation }})).
 - **Binding** — Cryptographically tying data (e.g., public key bytes + challenge) into an attested statement so the verifier can trust their association.